potassco/clorm/README.rst

    #minimize { T@1,D : assignment(_,D,T) }.

-This above ASP program encodes the *problem domain* and can be used to solve the problem for arbitrary instances by combining it with an *problem instance* (i.e., some combination of drivers and items).
+This above ASP program encodes the *problem domain* and can be used to solve the problem for arbitrary instances by combining it with a *problem instance* (i.e., some combination of drivers and items).

 We now use a Python program to dynamically generate the problem instance and to